jlong5795/challenge-web/README.md

-# TruckMap Web Engineering Coding Challenge
+# TruckMap Web Engineering Challenge

 This project is intended to touch a few key technologies that TruckMap uses for its web applications to help us understand how you think about trade-offs between time, usefulness, and simplicity in a realistic setting.